 In cats, the suggested core vaccines are feline panleukopenia (distemper), feline viral rhinotracheitis, feline calici virus, and rabies.

 The American Association of Feline Practitioners (AAFP) recommends vaccinating against feline panleukopenia (distemper), feline viral rhinotracheitis, and feline calici virus every three years.
 But they also suggest that cats at a high risk of exposure to these diseases may benefit from more frequent vaccinations.
-Since vaccinating every three years does not agree with the current manufacturers' directions of vaccinating annually, when to vaccinate, and with what, the decision must be a personal (and informed) choice for each cat owner.
+There are now one year and three year combination vaccines and rabies vaccines available for cats.
+The decision to use either a one year vaccine versus a three year vaccine must be made by each cat owner.
 Consult with your veterinarian to determine what is best for your cat.

 The noncore vaccines include feline leukemia (FeLV), feline infectious peritonitis (FIP), ringworm, and chlamydia.
-The AAFP recommends AGAINST FeLV vaccinations in adult totally indoor cats who have no exposure to other cats.
-It is suggested that all kittens, because they are most susceptible and their lifestyles may change, should receive an initial FeLV vaccination series.
+It is suggested that all kittens, because they are most susceptible and their lifestyles may change, should receive an initial FeLV vaccination series and also a booster at one year of age.
+The AAFP recommends that only adult cats with risk of exposure to FeLV continue to receive the FeLV vaccine.
 FIP and ringworm vaccinations are not recommended.
 The choice to use a chlamydia vaccine is based upon the prevalence of the disease and husbandry conditions.

 If you have any questions about vaccinating your cat, the annual exam is a good time to ask your veterinarian.
 For more information on vaccines, see Vaccines, Vaccination, and the Immune System of Cats.